laninsky/possums/mitogenomes/README.md

 | tRNA        | Reference   |             37.3                    |
 | tRNA        | RNA         |             94.4                    |

+Based on this, we decided to do phylogenetic reconstructions on the protein-coding regions only to limit the influence of how the mitogenome was generated for each sample.

 # WHO WAS REMOVED BASED ON THIS, AND WERE ALL REGIONS USED?